Xi Jinping presided over the first meeting of the 20th Central Committee for Comprehensively Deepening Reform, emphasizing integrity, innovation, hard work, and writing a new chapter in reform and opening up on the new journey - Breaking Latest News

-Xi Jinping, General Secretary of the CPC Central Committee, President of the State, Chairman of the Central Military Commission, and Director of the Central Committee for Comprehensively Deepening Reforms, chaired the first meeting of the 20th Central Committee for Comprehensively Deepening Reforms on the afternoon of April 21 and delivered an important speech.
+Xinhua News Agency, Beijing, April 21.
+General Secretary of the CPC Central Committee, President of the State, Chairman of the Central Military Commission, and Director of the Central Committee for Comprehensively Deepening Reform Xi Jinping chaired the first meeting of the 20th Central Committee for Comprehensively Deepening Reform on the afternoon of April 21 and delivered an important speech .
 He emphasized that this year is the first year to fully implement the spirit of the 20th National Congress of the Communist Party of China.
 It is also the 45th anniversary of reform and opening up and the 10th anniversary of the Third Plenary Session of the 18th CPC Central Committee.
 To achieve the goals and tasks of the new era and new journey, we must take comprehensive deepening of reforms as the fundamental driving force for promoting Chinese-style modernization, and as an important starting point for stabilizing the overall situation, adapting to the situation, and opening up new situations.
 Write a new chapter in reform and opening up on the new journey.

 Li Qiang, Wang Huning, and Cai Qi, members of the Standing Committee of the Political Bureau of the CPC Central Committee and deputy directors of the Central Committee for Comprehensively Deepening Reform, attended the meeting.